Introducing a New Kitten To Your Family

 Hopefully, now you have all the tips you need to help you prepare for bringing your new family member home.
 And it is important to remember that while not all of these may be applicable, you would rather be over prepared rather than under-prepared.
 I truly think if you are reading this, you are helping set up your home for a new loved one!

 So sit back, relax…and wait no don’t sit back and relax!
 Get to work on your preparations!
 And enjoy the process of bringing a new kitten into your home.
+Be patience with your resident cat and the new kitten.
+Adult cats sometimes take longer to warm up to new animals than others.
+As long as they aren’t hurting anyone, time will be your best bet.

 It may seem overwhelming at times, but if you are well researched and prepared it can be a very fun process!
 Enjoy this fun journey with your new kitty!